Probate Q&A Series How do you open an intestate estate in North Carolina when assets have been transferred or sold?

 2. Serve Notice to Heirs and Interested Parties

-After filing, the clerk sets a date and directs you to serve notice on all heirs and other interested persons.
+After filing, the clerk may require notice to persons entitled to administer the estate or other interested persons depending on the circumstances.
 Those individuals can object to your appointment or to the bond you propose to post.

 3. Appointment and Bond

-The clerk will appoint an administrator if heirs agree or if no one objects.
-The administrator must post a bond unless all heirs waive bond.
-See N.C.G.S. § 28A-6-3.
+The clerk will appoint an administrator according to the statutory order of priority and applicable qualifications.
+The administrator must post a bond unless bond is waived or not required by law.
+See N.C.G.S. § 28A-8-1.

 4. Inventory and Discovery of Transferred or Sold Assets

-Within 90 days of appointment, N.C.G.S. § 28A-14-1 requires the administrator to file an inventory of estate assets.
+Within 3 months of appointment, N.C.G.S. § 28A-20-1 requires the administrator to file an inventory of estate assets.
 If any property has been transferred or sold, the administrator must trace where it went.
-The administrator can use the powers granted by statute to subpoena records or demand accountings from those who handled the assets.
+The administrator can use available legal process and statutory authority, where applicable, to obtain records or seek information concerning estate assets.

 5. Recovering or Tracing Missing Assets

-If assets left the decedent’s estate improperly—such as a deed recorded after death or a bank account transferred without authority—the administrator can bring an action in superior court to recover those assets.
-The administrator may rely on causes of action like conversion or constructive trust and can surcharge a prior fiduciary who misapplied estate property.
+If assets left the decedent’s estate improperly—such as a deed recorded after death or a bank account transferred without authority—the administrator can bring an action in the appropriate division of the General Court of Justice to recover those assets.
+The administrator may rely on causes of action like conversion or constructive trust and can seek relief against a fiduciary who misapplied estate property.
 You will gather evidence, file the suit, and seek a judgment forcing the return of the property or its value to the estate.

 6. Distribution of Estate